 The type and amount of fill is also important.
 Some pillows allow you to adjust the amount of fill.
-This can be helpful if the pain in your neck or upper back is not fixed in one position.
-Or if it changes in intensity from day to day.
-As is sometimes the case with muscle pulls and the like.
+That can be helpful if the pain in your neck or upper back varies in intensity from day to day, as is sometimes the case with muscle pulls.
 Being able to adjust the loft and thereby adjust the position of your head can be very helpful.
 In addition, some people respond better to one type of fill than another.
 So we made sure to include pillows with a variety of different fill materials.

 Pillows for neck pain can prevent pain before it starts.
-The old saying “An ounce of prevention is worth a pound of cure” is perfectly appropriate when it comes to pillows for neck pain.
-The best way to fix a problem after all is to prevent it from happening in the first place.
-In this case the same pillows that will alleviate your neck pain will enable you to sleep in a way that prevents future occurrences of pain.
-And if you’ve never experienced neck pain and you use one of these pillows there’s an excellent chance you never will.
+The old saying “An ounce of prevention is worth a pound of cure” is entirely appropriate when it comes to pillows for neck pain.
+The best way to fix a problem, after all, is to prevent it from happening in the first place.
+In this case, the same pillows that will alleviate your neck pain will enable you to sleep in a way that prevents future occurrences of pain.
+And if you’ve never experienced neck pain and you use one of these pillows, there’s an excellent chance you never will.

 Pillows for neck pain can also help relieve arthritis pain.
-People who suffer from arthritis – particularly rheumatoid arthritis (RA) – often have a very hard time getting to sleep.
-As if dealing with RA isn’t tough enough not being able to sleep properly just makes the situation that much worse (4).
+People who suffer from arthritis – particularly rheumatoid arthritis (RA) – often have a tough time getting to sleep.
+As if dealing with RA isn’t tough enough, not being able to sleep properly just makes the situation that much worse (4).
 Most of the pillows on this list will help alleviate arthritis aches and pains so the sufferer can get a good night’s sleep.

 Pillows for neck pain often hold up longer than standard pillows.
-As we just mentioned pillows for neck pain are typically some of the best made pillows you’ll find, period.
-This not only means they’ll help you sleep better, it also means they’re likely going to last longer than any standard feather pillow you can buy.
-Where a standard pillow will likely become flat and basically worthless in a couple of years a good pillow for neck pain should last several times that long.
+As we just mentioned, pillows for neck pain are typically some of the best-made pillows you’ll find, period.
+That not only means they’ll help you sleep better, it also means they’re likely going to last longer than any standard feather pillow you can buy.
+Where a standard pillow will likely become flat and basically worthless in a couple of years, a good pillow for neck pain should last several times that long.

 Pillows for neck pain can help improve your memory.
-What’s that?
 It’s true.
-During the day our brain is busy soaking up information and experiences.
-Some of these it is able to process immediately.
+During the day, our brain is busy soaking up information and experiences.
+Some of these it can process immediately.
 Things that may be more mentally or emotionally taxing, however, are usually processed by the brain as we sleep.
 Sometimes by way of dreams (8) that help us sort things out and consolidate our memories.
 A lack of sleep can interfere with this process.
 Important information and feelings never get properly resolved and linger in our subconscious, interfering with our real-time short term memory.
-A good pillow for back pain that enables you to get a good night’s sleep then, will help keep your mind clear and enhance memory.
+A good pillow for back pain that enables you to get a good night’s sleep will help keep your mind clear and enhance memory.

 Pillows for neck pain allow you to be more comfortable.
 This is, after all, the bottom line when it comes to pillows.
-If the pillow you use to reduce neck pain is not comfortable and does not make you more comfortable while you’re trying to sleep then it’s not doing its job.
-In which case you should start looking immediately for another.
-Because, as we’ve seen, good sleep is essential to physical, mental and emotional health.
+If the pillow you use to reduce neck pain is not comfortable and does not make you more comfortable while you’re trying to sleep, then it’s not doing its job.
+In which case, you should start looking immediately for another.
+Because, as we’ve seen, proper sleep is essential to physical, mental, and emotional health.

 Q: What causes neck pain?